ikem-krueger/ikem-krueger.github.io/_drafts/2018-09-05-configure-clover-to-hide-volumes-without-a-label.md

 HD(3,MBR,0x58CA9BE8,0x128A6800,0x172000)
 ```

-To determine what disk to hide, we use "diskutil" to get an idea of the disk/volume layout.
+To determine what disk to hide, we use "diskutil" to get an idea of the disk layout.

 ```
 diskutil list
 ```

-You get something like:
+Output:

 ```
 /dev/disk0 (internal, physical):